CodesParadox/not_n_Issue/README.md

   --add-assignee maintainer1
 ```

-### You Will Get Notification as Soon as You Push an Issue to The Repository
+### You will get Notification as soon as you Push a commit/issue to the repository
+SCREENSHOT
 <img width="890" height="824" alt="Image" src="https://github.com/user-attachments/assets/9d07f91a-168f-4006-932b-1dfd4808bd2c" />

 #### Comments and Conversation Management